Haven't filed taxes in a long time?

 Personal problems: Illness, family emergencies, or other life events may take precedence, and tax preparation may fall to the bottom of the to-do list.

-After a few years, they don’t know where to start: Sometimes, taxpayers may have missed filling out their taxes for a year.
-Then, they struggle to start over again.
+After a few years, they don’t know where to start: Sometimes, taxpayers may feel overwhelmed and unsure of where to start, especially if they’ve missed filing for multiple years.

 Poor recordkeeping or no recordkeeping at all: Poor recordkeeping can make it difficult to complete tax returns correctly.